Batteries and vapes

-Collection of electrical items
+Collecting electrical items

-If you cannot take electrical items to one of the NLWA reuse and recycling centres, you can book a bulky waste collection instead.
+If you cannot take electrical items to one of the reuse and recycling centres, you can book a bulky waste collection instead.

-For more information visit the North London Waste Authority website.
+- For more information visit the North London Waste Authority website

 Other ways to recycle your unwanted items

-- Use the Recycle Electricals national directory to find your nearest recycling or donation points.
+Use the Recycle Electricals national directory to find your nearest recycling or donation points.

 Recycling banks for small electrical items

-What you can recycle at these banks
+What you can recycle at electrical banks

 Items you can recycle at electrical banks include: